 When it comes to aquarium sump filter it all about baffle.
 Baffles are a device or panels in an aquarium sump filter that is used to obstructing or directing the flow of water through different filtering chambers for maximum efficiency in the filtration.
-There are basically walls inside sump that directs water.
-Size of the sump should be large enough to accommodate media equipment and additional water that drains when the power goes out.
+There are basically walls inside the sump that directs water.
+The size of the sump should be large enough to accommodate media equipment and additional water that drains when the power goes out.

 For an aquarium sump filter to fit in your aquarium, you need to have an overflow system in your tank.
 In simple terms, the tank needs to be drilled through which water could escape.

 The overflow water is collected in the first chamber of the sump.
 The first section is a good place to add good pre-filter i.e. filter media to filter aquarium waste, like filter floss, sponge or filter socks, UV sterilizers, and heaters.

 The second chamber will hold biological media, typically in a submerged sump, the biological media of choice are, ceramic media, citric glass, and lava rock, something with lots of surface area.
 But I like to divide the second chamber into two halves.
 The first section would house ceramic media, lava rock, citric glass, activated carbon.
 And the other section would house moving bed filter.
 I prefer K1 Media for this section.

 The last chamber would hold your return pump.

 I like to ensure all the baffles are at least one inch below the surface of the sump to allow them to overflow if one chamber gets clogged.

 Since an aquarium sump filter is customizable there are few designs you can choose, and some of them being a little more complicated than others, or build them as per your need, which will also involve drilling hole in the tank.
 Nowadays you can purchase a fish tank that is already designed to have an aquarium sump filter installed.